matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

-# Moovit is using OpenStreetMap data illegally
+# Moovit is no longer hiding true source of map data :)

 This company is using OpenStreetMap data for their Android Application.
-It is a good news, but unfortunately this company failed to credit authors of this data.
+It is a good news, especially as this company now credits authors of this data.

-Note that OpenStreetMap data is available for free and there are very limited requirements.
-And they still failed to follow them, [what is not OK](../README.md).
-Note that it is also illegal, as ODBL licence used by OpenStreetMap requires proper attribution, and requires it to be properly displayed.
-Hiding one in place where noone will see it is both against the common sense [and the licence](../README.md).

-## Fixing
-Can be easily fixed by placing text crediting OSM in bottom right corner, something like `© OpenStreetMap contributors` or something similar.

-Missing attribution may be also partially remediated by adding something like "Map powered by OpenStreetMap data" at the startup screen.
+# Previous situation

-There is a deeply hidden and insufficient attribution.
-It is not in a place ever visited by a typical user.
+There was only a deeply hidden and insufficient attribution.
+It was in a place never visited by a typical user.

-Currently encountering it requires
+Rncountering it required

 - enabling sidebar
 - scrolling down sidebar